Flooding from Isaac forces evacuation of 60,000

 Fears about a possible imminent failure of the Lake Tangipahoa Dam in Mississippi prompted authorities to order the immediate evacuation of 60,000 residents in nearby communities in Louisiana and Mississippi.

-The dam, in Pike County, Mississippi, is about 100 miles north of New Orleans.
+The dam, in Pike County, Mississippi, is about 100 miles (160 km) north of New Orleans.
 It was damaged by Wednesday night's torrential rains but did not suffer a breach.

 "It hasn't failed.
 They're trying to patch it.
 They're planning to do a controlled breach if necessary.
 That would allow them to direct the flow," said Greg Flynn, spokesman for the Mississippi Emergency Management Agency.